Key takeaways

 Dun & Bradstreet

 Dun & Bradstreet maintains one of the largest commercial databases in the world, with 450M+ business records across 200+ countries.
-The D-U-N-S Number system assigns unique identifiers to companies and tracks corporate family relationships, a capability that is particularly valuable for enterprise account planning where a single parent company may have dozens of subsidiaries.
+The D&B Data Cloud sits behind the D-U-N-S Number system, which assigns unique identifiers to companies and tracks corporate family relationships, a capability that is particularly valuable for enterprise account planning where a single parent company may have dozens of subsidiaries.

 Firmographic data includes detailed financial information, credit ratings, and risk scores alongside standard company attributes.
 The platform maps corporate linkage to surface parent-subsidiary relationships, acquisitions, and ownership structures.
 Data depth extends to employee counts by location, revenue by business segment, and executive leadership information.